arkency/posts/posts/2013-12-08-rails4-preloading.md

 ```

 What should we do when we only know at runtime about the association conditions
 that we would like to apply?
 I honestly don't know.
+Please tell me in the
+comments if you found it out.

 ## The ultimate question

 You might ask: _What is this stuff so hard?_ I am not sure but I think most ORMs
 are build to help you construct single query and load data from one table.
 With
 eager loading the situation gest more complicated and we want load multiple data
 from multiple tables with multiple conditions.
-Here we are using chainable API
+In Rails we are using chainable API
 to build 2 or more queries (in case of using `#preload`).

 What kind of API would I love?
 I am thinking about something like: